MelanieLinares/portfolio-new/site/content/post/ncdot-accessibility.md

 <div class="first">

-  ## Creating a plan to increase usability and accessibility
+  ## Creating a plan for usability and accessibility
-  The NCDOT’s new website (as of 2018) allows citizens a secure, quick, and easy way to view all transportation-related information.
-Unfortunately, despite looking great the site failed initial accessibility audits.
-This is not good for a government website.
+  The North Carolina Department of Transportation (NCDOT) as of 2018 had a new website redesign to allow citizens a secure, quick, and easy way to view all transportation-related information.
+Unfortunately, despite an improved visual UI the site failed initial accessibility audits.
   <br>
-  **The starting score:** This is wrapped in a section??
-67 (based on Google Lighthouse)
+  **The starting score:** 67 (based on Google Lighthouse)
   <br>
-  **The goal:** accessibility within a 3rd-party (SharePoint 2016) can be tricky, but we needed to reach > 90
+  **The goal:** <span aria-label="greater than 87">> 87</span>
   [Skip to the results](post/ncdot-accessibility/#final)

 </div>
 <div class="div2">

 ## Why the concern over accessibility?
   Originally brought on for front-end development, I noticed the accessibility issues when my battery-operated mouse died.
-This "situational disability" required I use my keyboard to navigate the website.
-It may seem small, but it is important to recognize that accessibility is for everyone, from someone who is blind, has limb differentiation, to someone having a temporary or situational disability.
-As a government agency, the website is required to be accessible.
+This [situational disability](www.google.com) required I use my keyboard to navigate the website.
+It is important to recognize that accessibility is for everyone, from someone who is blind, has limb differentiation, to someone having a temporary or situational disability.
+As a government agency, the website is required to be W.C.A.G.
+2.0/Section 508 accessible.

+  ### What is W.C.A.G?
+  The Web Content Accessibility Guidelines are part of a series of web accessibility guidelines considered to be the benchmark for compliance.

+  ### What is Section 508?
+  Section 508 as part of the Rehabilitation Act of 1973 is a law that requires government agencies to provide access to its Information and Communication Technology (ICT) to people with disabilities.
+The Revised 508 Standards incorporate by reference and apply the WCAG 2.0 Level AA Success Criteria to both web and non-web electronic content.

   ### <span aria-hidden="true">🚩</span> The main issue for citizens
-  - Those with vision disabilities are unable to understand important safety and legal announcements
+  - Citizens with vision difficulties are unable to understand important safety and legal announcements
-  - Those with physical disabilities have a hard (or impossible) time making convenient online transactions
+  - Citizens may have a hard time making convenient online transactions
-  - Those with situational or temporary disabilities (including slower internet speeds) have difficulties accessing
+  - Citizens with situational or temporary disabilities (including slow internet speeds) may have difficulties completing tasks
   ### <span aria-hidden="true">🚩</span> The main issue for the NCDOT:
-  - As a federal agency, the websites for the NCDOT and NCDMV must meet Section 508 regulations and be ADA compliant.
-Failure to meet guidelines can lead to lawsuits.
-  - A federal agency can lose citizen and customer trust
+  - As a federal agency, the websites for the NCDOT and NCDMV fall under Section 508 regulations to be ADA compliant.
+Failure to meet guidelines can lead to lawsuits and a loss of citizen and customer trust

 </div>